 Alcohol and Drug Appointment Information

-Alcohol and drug appointments for students are scheduled by calling (541-346-3227) or visiting UCS.
+Alcohol and drug appointments for students are scheduled by calling (541-346-3227) or visiting Counseling Services.
 Voluntary alcohol and drug services are covered by student health fees.

 Alcohol and Drug Sessions

-Alcohol and drug sessions are brief assessment, intervention, and follow-up appointments for UCS clients with high risk substance use and/or concerns related to their substance use.
-Clients may be currently seeing a UCS therapist for ongoing therapy, may have attended a clinical consult appointment, or may be seeking a consult with no other UCS appointments in the past.
+Alcohol and drug sessions are brief assessment, intervention, and follow-up appointments for Counseling Services clients with high risk substance use and/or concerns related to their substance use.
+Clients may be currently seeing a Counseling Services therapist for ongoing therapy, may have attended a clinical consult appointment, or may be seeking a consult with no other Counseling Services appointments in the past.

 Campus Resources